gtaha23/MasterOS/README.md

 # MasterOS
-Think of an opearting system that is lightweight, built in .net Framework, and open source!
+Think of an operating system that is lightweight, built in .net Framework, and open source!
 Well you just met MasterOS.

 # Origin